fortinet-fortisoar/solution-pack-fortinet-advisor/docs/advanced-usage.md

 ### FortiAI bot not visible

-The FortiAI bot is not visible after installing the FortiAI solution pack.
+The FortiAI bot is not visible after installing the Fortinet Advisor solution pack.

 **Resolution**